-The Department congratulates Associate Professor of Radiology Zibo Li, PhD, for receiving an NIH Research Project $2.5M (R01) grant funding a study entitled, “The development of novel radiation-sensitizer based on ultra-small carbon dots.”
-This is a collaborative project involving University of Georgia Associate Professor of Chemistry Jin Xie, PhD and physician-scientists Andrew Wang and Associate Professor of Radiology Yueh Lee, MD, PhD, at UNC-Chapel Hill.
-Over five years (7/15/2020 – 6/30/2025), Li and the collaborators aim to develop a new category of radiosensitizer using an ultra-small nanoparticle — metal intarcalated carbon dots — (M@Cdots) – to enhance radiotherapy (RT) in non-small cell lung cancer (NSCLC) patient treatment and outcomes.
+The Department congratulates Associate Professor of Radiology Zibo Li, PhD, for receiving an NIH Research Project $2.5M (R01) grant funding his proposal, entitled, “The development of novel radiation-sensitizer based on ultra-small carbon dots.”
+This multi-institutional project involves University of Georgia Associate Professor of Chemistry Jin Xie, PhD and UNC-Chapel Hill physician-scientists Andrew Wang, MD (Urologic Oncology) and Associate Professor of Radiology Yueh Lee, MD, PhD (Neuroradiology).
+Over five years (7/15/2020 – 6/30/2025), the long-time Director of UNC’s Cyclotron and Radiochemistry Research Program and his collaborators aim to develop a new category of radiosensitizer using an ultra-small nanoparticle — metal intarcalated carbon dots — (M@Cdots) – to enhance radiotherapy (RT) in non-small cell lung cancer (NSCLC) patient treatment and outcomes.

 If successful, development of these radiosensitizers with reduced radiation doses will cause minimal systemic toxicities that lead to greatly improved outcomes when used concurrently with radiation therapy (RT).
 If successfully applied to RT for NSCLC, this methodology could be extended to studying treatment of other cancer types, such as head and neck, breast and prostate cancer.

-The long-time Director of UNC’s Cyclotron and Radiochemistry Research Program, Li notes regarding this study: “Through this collaborative research, we may seamlessly integrate molecular imaging with targeted therapy, which would eventually lead to personalized medicine for lung cancer patient and beyond.”
+Li notes: “Through this collaborative research, we may seamlessly integrate molecular imaging with targeted therapy, which would eventually lead to personalized medicine for lung cancer patient and beyond.”